-His father was a kendo teacher, and he began training at the Aikikai Hombu Dojo in 1953 as an uchi-deshi (live-in student) of Morihei Ueshiba.
+His father was a kendo teacher, and he began training at the Aikikai Hombu Dojo in 1953 as an uchi-deshi (live-in student) of Master Morihei Ueshiba.

-He was one of O'Sensei's favorite pupils and often used as an uke to receive techniques.
+He was one of O'Sensei's favorite pupils and often used as an uke to receive the techniques.
 He married Rumiko and they had three sons.

 Nobuyoshi Tamura was sent to France by Morihei Ueshiba in 1964.

-Morihei Ueshiba developed the martial art of Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi and the Omoto Kyo.
+Morihei Ueshiba developed Aikido from his unique combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi.

 Tamura was an honorary citizen of the town of Lesneven, France, where every year he gave week long summer seminars with fellow aikido sensei Yoshimitsu Yamada.
 He also conducted several other summer seminars.